jm-merchan/KeyManagement_SecretManagement/readme.md

 * One that deploys a mongoDB enterprise instance and configure with KMIP.
 * The other deploys a MySQL enterprise instace with KMIP.

+# 9. Workload Access

+This folder contains terraform code that leverage the previously create PKI and KV Secrets engine to show how to use Vault Agent in two different scenarios:
+* Vault agent with GCP Auth Method
+* Vault agent with TLS/Cert Auth Method.